sonisarm/Pedigree-analysis/README.md

 * Script: ```2_IBD_Analysis.R```
 * Output: K0/k1 plots

+To decipher relationships from K0/K1 graphs, this paper is crucial: [Hill and Weir 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3070763/)

 ## Function 3: Adding new individuals into the pedigree
 Expand your pedigree with new individuals using this R code for checking relationships with existing families.